 We are engaged in intensely competitive businesses.
 We compete on the basis of a number of factors, including the quality of our financial advisors and associates, our products and services, pricing (such as execution pricing and fee levels), location, and reputation in relevant markets.
 Over time, there has been substantial consolidation and convergence among companies in the financial services industry, which has significantly increased the capital base and geographic reach of our competitors.
-See the section entitled "Competition" of Item 1 of this Form 10-K for additional information about our competitors.
+See the section titled "Competition" of Item 1 of this Form 10-K for additional information about our competitors.

-We compete directly with national full-service broker-dealers, investment banking firms, and commercial banks, and to a lesser extent, with discount brokers and dealers and investment advisors.
+We compete directly with national full-service broker-dealers, investment banking firms, and commercial banks, and to a lesser extent, with discount brokers and dealers and investment advisers.
 In addition, we face competition from more recent entrants into the market and increased use of alternative sales channels by other firms.
-We also compete indirectly for investment assets with insurance companies, real estate firms, hedge funds, and others.
+We also compete indirectly for investment assets with insurance companies, real estate firms, and hedge funds, among others.
 This competition could cause our business to suffer.

 To remain competitive, our future success also depends, in part, on our ability to develop and enhance our products and services.
 The inability to develop new products and services, or enhance existing offerings, could have a material adverse effect on our profitability.
-In addition, the continued development of internet, networking, or telecommunication technologies or other technological changes could require us to incur substantial expenditures to enhance or adapt our services or infrastructure.
+In addition, we may incur substantial expenditures to keep pace with the constant changes and enhancements being made in technology.